If you are an active Instagram user you might have started seeing content on Instagram that is labelled as Sponsored more and more often.

 Well, yes and no. If you’d just like to increase your Instagram reach or engagement, achieving this by using ads should be quite easy.
 However, if you have more high-level goals, for example, getting more followers, more traffic on your website or blog, or even increasing sales, you’ll usually need more money, experience and knowledge to have satisfying results.

-The best advice we can give you is that you should test Instagram sponsored posts and see the results for yourself.
+Anyway, the best advice we can give you is that you should test Instagram sponsored posts and see the results for yourself.